 Mining operations to date comprise a mechanised underground and open pit mining operation which feeds two concentrators producing concentrate containing PGMs, nickel, copper and cobalt.
 Final products are transported to various third parties for toll treatment.
-Chrome products are sold to local and export markets.
+Chrome products from oxidized massive chromitite and the PCMZ are sold to local and export markets.